 Some home stagers mistakenly believe that if they put too many of their tips and ideas into articles, blog posts or press releases that no one will hire them because they’ll do the work themselves based on that advice.

-The truth is, the way you prove that you’re the right person to hire is by showing you know what you’re talking about.
+The way you prove that you’re the right person to hire is by showing you know what you’re talking about.

 A potential client will be inspired to reach out to you when they are impressed with the quality of information and portfolio photos you’ve shared with them in advance.

 Because I wasn’t afraid to share free home staging tips on my website, Michiana House and Home Magazine contacted me and ran my top 10 home staging tips in their August issue!

 5. Have a strong Internet presence that positions you as an expert.

 Reporters work on tight deadlines.
 The easier it is for you to be found, the easier it is to get media coverage.

 Other than my very first press release to the local community paper, all my other media coverage has come from them seeking me out.
 I have not chased media attention at all!